OpenDroneMap/WebODM/README.md

 Linux users can connect to 127.0.0.1.

 * Open a Web Browser to `http://<yourDockerMachineIp>:8000`
-* Default username is "admin:admin"
+* Log in with the default credentials: "admin:admin"

 ## Run it natively